Skip to main content

 Buying from sellers who cannot clearly describe what they are selling

-Expecting junk silver to carry numismatic value above silver content
+Expecting 90% silver to carry numismatic value above silver content

 Forgetting that storage and bulk can add up with silver by the pound